 As for volume, it’s more of an indicator of buying or selling interest.
 High volumes can coincide with recent development for the company.
 That’s when I go back and look at the announcements and do a quick Google search for news.

 By and large, I don’t know how to use any of the other technical tools like Relative Strength Index (RSI), Moving Averages (MA) and other stochastic tools.
-Theoretically, I know these concepts but I hardly ever apply them to my trading strategies.
+Theoretically, I know these concepts but I hardly ever apply them to my investing strategies.

 If you pick up technical analysis skills, the major advantage you’ll have is: it can help you time the market much better and predict trends with more confidence.